kubescape/kubescape.io/docs/docs/operator/relevancy.md

 The relevancy feature of the Kubescape operator enables users to understand which vulnerabilities detected by [the vulnerability scanner](vulnerabilities.md) are likely to be relevant, based on evaluation at runtime.

-ARMO's relevancy is implemented by an eBPF program on each node, deployed using the [node agent](index.md#node-agent).
+Kubescape's relevancy filtering is implemented by an [eBPF](https://ebpf.io/) program on each node, deployed using the [node agent](index.md#node-agent).
 It scans the running environment and maps out artifacts and libraries that are loaded into memory and therefore are in use in the environment.

 Using eBPF probes, it looks at the file activity of a running container.
 When a pod starts on a node, the node agent will watch its containers for a configurable learning period and store an activity log.